-While you may read online that Guitar Center pays you a certain amount or percentage, this is only partly true.
-The piece of gear you bring in, and its condition, plays a large role in what you are going to get as an offer.
+Maybe you read online that Guitar Center pays you a certain amount or percentage.
+But this is only partly true.
+The piece of gear you bring in, and its condition, play a large role in what you are going to get as an offer.

-If you bring in an item that is in rough shape, but they feel they can still sell it, the offer you get will probably be quite low.
+An item that you bring in might be in rough shape.
+Maybe you feel they can still sell it.
+But the offer you get might be quite low.
 This is because they will not get a great resale amount on it either.

-But as a general rule of thumb, if your item is in decent shape, and they feel they can sell it, you can probably expect to see between 40 – 60% of its current value.
+But as a general rule of thumb, you can probably expect to see between 40 – 60% of its current value.
+As long as the item is in good shape.
 This is the used estimate and not a percentage of what it might cost brand new.

 This can be helpful if you do plan on buying something else.
 If you are just looking for straight cash and can spare the time, you might want to sell it on your own to make more.